freetaxii/libstix2/README.md

 Libstix2 uses the following naming conventions for methods on objects and resources.

-* Methods that setup / create a new object have a name of "New" + object type.
+* Methods that setup / create a new object have a name of "New" or "New"+ object type.
 These constructors return a pointer to the object.

 * Methods that are setting a value have a name of “Set” + the property name.
 Example: “SetConfidence” is used for setting a value on the Confidence property.